 Soak in the Sun at the Beach!

-The island’s beaches, which populate the Yokosuka side of Sarushima, are open from July through August.
+The island’s beaches, which populate the Yokosuka side of Sarushima.
 The pristine beaches are a perfect getaway for some summer fun!
 Enjoy the soft sand, blue waters, and view of the distant Yokosuka on clear days.
-The beach offers umbrella and fishing rod rentals and has facilities on-site, such as changing rooms and showers.
+The beach offers umbrella and fishing rod rentals and has facilities on-site.
 For a truly memorable experience, you can rent a barbeque set to grill some of your favorite foods during your stay.
 Please note that you must bring your own food from the mainland as Sarushima does not sell the necessary ingredients.
 Also, be sure to stop by Ocean Kitchen, a small cafe by the beach, for some delicious savory and sweet treats.

 Walk Along the Rocky Shoreline